 (D) A specific statement as to whether any of the bonds will be Qualified Bonds; and

 (7) Letter of Confirmation.
-Not later than the day on which the bonds are scheduled to close, OST shall, if the Certificate of Qualification is in effect and the School District has complied with Section (5)(a) and (5)(b) of this rule, issue a letter of confirmation identifying the series of bonds to which the guaranty shall apply, and stating that the guaranty shall apply to that series of bonds if the series of bonds closes within fifteen business days after the date of the letter, and there is filed with bond counsel a certificate, signed by an Authorized District Official and dated the date of the closing, stating that no litigation is pending or threatened against the School District which questions the authority of the District to issue the bonds or levy taxes to pay the bonds.
-If the series of bonds described in the letter of confirmation is closed within that fifteen day period, and the non-litigation certificate is filed with bond counsel as required by this Section, the series of bonds shall be guaranteed under the Guaranty Program, and the guarantee shall not be affected by any denial or revocation pursuant to Section 9 of this rule.
+Not later than the day on which the bonds are scheduled to close, OST shall, if the Certificate of Qualification is in effect and the School District has complied with Section (5)(a) and (5)(b) of this rule, issue a letter of confirmation identifying the series of bonds to which the guaranty shall apply, and stating that the guaranty shall apply to that series of bonds if the series of bonds closes within 15 business days after the date of the letter, and there is filed with bond counsel a certificate, signed by an Authorized District Official and dated the date of the closing, stating that no litigation is pending or threatened against the School District which questions the authority of the District to issue the bonds or levy taxes to pay the bonds.
+If the series of bonds described in the letter of confirmation is closed within that 15 business day period, and the non-litigation certificate is filed with bond counsel as required by this Section, the series of bonds shall be guaranteed under the Guaranty Program, and the guarantee shall not be affected by any denial or revocation pursuant to Section 9 of this rule.

 (8) Guaranty Fees.
 School Districts whose bonds are guaranteed by the state shall submit to OST, within 10 business days of closing of any guaranteed bonds, a fee as set forth in OAR 170-061-0015.